dfox3/bcqc/README.txt

 	--o out_suffix
 	All output reports will contain the out_suffix specified.
 Option available for labelling purposes.

-	--l seed_length
-	Seed length.
-Recommended value: 12.
-Searching for tags in chunks of seed length.
-Seed can be length 2, 3, 4, 6, 9, or 12.
-Less mismatches allowed and speed optomized for larger seeds.
-Any seed lengths under 9 are not recommended.

 	--m (optional) allows 1 mismatch per seed length
 	Default: False.